JanneMattila/webapp-and-folders/README.md

 Get-FileHash -Path 500MB.bin -Algorithm SHA256
 ```

-## Upload file to blob using web page Blob via streaming
+## Upload file to blob using web page

 Web page chunks the file and sends it to the server.